如果你使用 DeepSeek、元宝 AI、Copilot、ChatGPT 等 AI 工具,协助配置轩辕镜像、编写 docker pull 命令、修改 Docker Compose 镜像地址、配置镜像加速、排查镜像拉取失败、分析报错日志等问题,请先让 AI 阅读并遵守轩辕镜像的规则文档。

 Unraid users due to the DinD storage layer /opt/ should be mounted directly to a disk IE /mnt/disk1/appdata/path or optimally with a cache disk at /mnt/cache/appdata/path

-Access the installation wizard at https://your ip:3000 and follow the instructions there.
-Once setup is complete access https://your ip:443 and login with the credentials you entered during setup.
+Access the installation wizard at [] and follow the instructions there.
+Once setup is complete access [] and login with the credentials you entered during setup.
 The default users are:

 Currently Synology systems are not supported due to them blocking CPU scheduling in their Kernel.

-In order to update kasm, first make sure you are using the latest docker image, and then perform the in app update in the admin panel.
-Docker image update and recreation of container alone won't update kasm.
+In order to upgrade Kasm, first make sure you are using the latest docker image, and then perform the in app update from the installation wizard.
+Docker image update and recreation of container alone won't upgrade Kasm.

 In order to properly create virtual Gamepads you will need to mount from your host /dev/input and /run/udev/data.
 Please see HERE for instructions on enabling gamepad support.